odilia-app/odilia/README.md

 Please, reach out to us, [make an issue](https://github.com/odilia-app/odilia), or a [pull request](https://github.com/odilia-app/odilia/pulls) and we will continue to improve Odilia with your help.
 Thank you to all who have contibuted so far, and who will continue to contribute in the future!

-We do not have any specific contribution guidelines or code of conducts.
+We do not have any specific contribution guidelines or codes of conduct.
 These will be fleshed out as Odilia matures.

 ## License